PadsterH2012/Instructors/project_instructions/project_instruction_index.md

 - Task management from Module 4 applies to all documentation activities
 - Module 6 synthesizes all outputs from Modules 1-5 into a comprehensive project roadmap
 - Module 7 creates implementation tracking based on Module 6's high-level plan
+- Module 8 transforms the planning foundation into actual code implementation using LLD specifications
 - All project instructions must be validated against the project_plan.txt file before execution to ensure alignment with defined parameters and constraints
 - Status tracking from Module 0 must be maintained throughout all subsequent modules
 - High-level plan from Module 6 becomes the primary progress tracking system when created